 Each trial has a protocol, eligibility criteria, benefits, and risks.
 It is important to understand these before you make a decision to participate.
 The Clinical Trials team is available to help support patients throughout the process.
 They provide education on the trials and patients' rights, monitor progress, and coordinate the investigation to meet regulatory guidelines and standards.
 While trial participation may contain some unknowns, trial treatments are tightly regulated, and are considered the highest standard of care.

 Current Clinical Trials at the Stronach Regional Cancer Centre

 The Cancer Centre supports a number of research projects by collaborating with government, private agencies, and well-established Canadian and international cooperative trial groups.
 All trials are reviewed and approved by Ontario Cancer Research Ethics Board and the Research Ethics Board at Southlake.
 These affiliations show our commitment to providing access to some of the newest trials.

-Each year, approximately 40 to 50 cancer patients are enrolled into one of ten active studies being performed within Southlake's Cancer Care Program.
+Each year, approximately 30 to 40 cancer patients are enrolled into one of 10 active studies (phases II and III) at the Cancer Centre.